Angle-Brackets/Pixelinator/README.md

 - Thank you to [@rishitkhare](https://github.com/rishitkhare) for the logo, initial testing, and code contributions!

 ## Installation
-- There is a CMakeLists.txt file within the ``include`` directory, just run `cmake .` while inside that directory in your terminal and then run ``make`` to generate the `libPixelinator.a` file.
-This is the entire codebase as a library now!
-- Make sure that when you link the library, include all the headers in the include directory in your project along with the SDL dependencies!
+- There is a script called `submodules.sh` that will download the appropriate submodules into any project that you use Pixelinator in.
+Make sure that you git checkout to a proper release version within each submodule so the pointed-to commits are consistent.
+- Additionally, include the `CMakeLists.txt` within the newly formed external folder to link the libraries to your project.
+- After running the engine once, it will generate a `libPixelinator.a` file that you can then statically link to your projects, make sure you include the header to access the functions from the library!
+- You can avoid the submodule nonsense if you install the libraries locally (not for you Windows users).

 ### Examples
 1. Bitmap graphics example